ecquack/Project68/README.md

 The PIC18F87K22 microcontrollre comes in an 80 pin TQFP package.
 This part was chosen because it has enough GPIO pins to emulate the entire MC68008 bus.
 It runs at 5 volts, has 128K of FLASH memory, and has just under 4K of on chip SRAM.

-**The PIC 18F87K22 co-processor provides all the main processor’s I/O using soft-DMA.** When it is time to transfer data to or from the processor, the co-processor requests the bus from the 68008.
+**The PIC18 co-processor provides all the main processor’s I/O using soft-DMA.** When it is time to transfer data to or from the processor, the co-processor requests the bus from the 68008.
 When the bus is granted, it uses bit-banging DMA to read and write the SRAM.
 A few specific addresses in the memory space are designated as I/O command and status registers and are interpreted as such by the co-processor to provide low level BIOS functions for the console, serial port, and SD card.

 At power up the co-processor asserts _HALT and _RESET and then copies up to 64K of BIOS into the SRAM from the upper half of FLASH memory that’s built into the PIC18.
 It then de-asserts _HALT and _RESET and the MC68008 does a power on self test, then  the BIOS loads the initial RAM filing system from the SD card and starts uCLinux.